jacobbbustamante/Optimization-Code/README.md

 ---

 ## Purpose
-The goal of this project is to study the convergence behavior of momentum-based optimization methods and compare them against baseline methods.
+The goal of this project is to study the convergence behavior of these momentum-based optimization methods and compare them against baseline methods.

 ---